 In a new paper commissioned by the National Institute of Justice, authors reviewed the available evidence on the impact of institutional programming on pre- and post-release outcomes, prison misconduct, recidivism, post-release employment, and costs avoided through the prevention of crime.

-Given the wide variety of institutional interventions provided to inmates in state and federal prisons, the authors focus on programming that: (1) is known to be provided to prisoners, (2) has been evaluated, and (3) addresses the main criminogenic needs, or dynamic risk factors, that existing research has identified.
+Given the wide variety of institutional interventions provided to persons who are incarcerated in state and federal prisons, the authors focus on programming that: (1) is known to be provided to the incarcerated person, (2) has been evaluated, and (3) addresses the main criminogenic needs, or dynamic risk factors, that existing research has identified.

-This paper, therefore, examines the empirical evidence on educational programming, employment programming, cognitive behavioral therapy (CBT), chemical dependency and sex offender treatment, social support programming, mental health interventions, domestic violence programming, and prisoner re-entry programs.
+This paper, therefore, examines the empirical evidence on educational programming, employment programming, cognitive behavioral therapy (CBT), chemical dependency and treatment for persons convicted of sex offenses, social support programming, mental health interventions, domestic violence programming, and re-entry programs.

 Based on the available evidence, the authors found that CBT programs generally reduce recidivism by 20 to 30 percent.
-Larger reductions were found for programs that targeted higher risk offenders, had high-quality treatment implementation, and included anger control and interpersonal problem solving.
+Larger reductions were found for programs that targeted persons at a higher risk of committing an offense, had high-quality treatment implementation, and included anger control and interpersonal problem solving.

 In general, CBT programs seek to improve decision-making and problem-solving skills, while teaching individuals how to manage various forms of negative impulses.
 These programs address the link between dysfunctional thought processes and harmful behaviors through timely reinforcement and punishment, as well as role-playing and skill-building exercises.

-Social support interventions have shown success in decreasing prisoner misconduct, reducing recidivism, and producing cost-avoidance benefits.
+Social support interventions have shown success in decreasing misconduct among incarcerated persons, reducing recidivism, and producing cost-avoidance benefits.
 But researchers note that these programs have arguably been underused in U.S. correctional systems.
 Visitation has increasingly been recognized as a way to reduce recidivism, but is not yet widely considered to be a “correctional program.”

-Prisoner re-entry programs have shown an ability to reduce recidivism, improve employment, and yield cost-avoidance benefits.
-While prisoner re-entry programs can work, much of what distinguishes an effective re-entry program from an ineffective one remains unknown, according to the report.
+Re-entry programs have shown an ability to reduce recidivism, improve employment, and yield cost-avoidance benefits.
+While re-entry programs can work, much of what distinguishes an effective re-entry program from an ineffective one remains unknown, according to the report.

 Education and employment programs, on the whole, have produced favorable outcomes for post-release employment and cost avoidance.
 But employment, substance abuse treatment, social support, and mental health programs are more likely to produce positive outcomes when they provide a continuum of care or service delivery from prison to the community.